rdzuo/darker/readme.md

 # DARKER
-The code and Appendix of DARKER.
+The code and full version with Appendix of DARKER.
-The Appendix is shown in Appendix.pdf
+The full version is shown in full_version.pdf

 ## Setup
 ```bash